diegopacheco/cassandra-docker/README.md

 schema      : Create some Schema and Data on cluster i.e: ./cassandra-docker.sh schema 1 3.9
-cleanData   : Delete all cassandra data files backup      : Does a snaposhot on a node with today date. i.e: ./cassandra-docker.sh backup 1 2.1.19 restore     : Does a restore on a node by date. i.e: ./cassandra-docker.sh restore 1 2.1.19 2017-12-11
+cleanData   : Delete all cassandra data files backup      : Does a snaposhot on a node with today date. i.e: ./cassandra-docker.sh backup 1 2.1.19 backup_all  : Does backup in all nodes of the cluster - 1 by 1. ./cassandra-docker.sh backup_all 2.1.19
+restore     : Does a restore on a node by date. i.e: ./cassandra-docker.sh restore 1 2.1.19 2017-12-11
+restore_all : Rolling back update process restoring all nodes in cluster. i.e: ./cassandra-docker.sh restore_all 2.1.19 2017-12-11
 all         : Select * from defautl keyspace/table in all nodes. i.e: ./cassandra-docker.sh all 2.1.19
 truncate    : TRUNCATE TABLE defautl keyspace/table in all nodes. i.e: ./cassandra-docker.sh truncate 2.1.19
 stop        : Stop and clean up all docker running images